What is a fire fighting system

-The higher the corrosion as higher the risk, that in the case of fire, the solved rust will clog the spray nozzles of the system and not enough water can flow.
+The higher the corrosion, the higher the risk that, in the event of fire, the dissolved rust will clog the spray nozzles of the system and not allow enough water to flow.

-Trail Merus ring on a fire fighting system
+Trial Merus ring on a fire fighting system